-The International Education Association of Australia (IEAA) today recognised VU’s new First Year College and its block model of teaching with an IEAA Excellence Award 2018 in the Innovation category at its annual convention, which drew 1600 education professionals and government officials to Sydney.
+The (IEAA) today recognised VU’s new First Year College and its block model of teaching with an IEAA Excellence Award 2018 in the Innovation category at its annual convention, which drew 1600 education professionals and government officials to Sydney.

 The award, which celebrates innovation in international education, was presented to VU’s Vice President of Learning and Teaching, Professor Ian Solomonides, who is also addressing the conference about the new block model and its impact on international students.

 “We set out an ambitious agenda to implement a model of teaching and learning that directly challenges education assumptions, processes and operations of University teaching to improve learning and promote student success,” he said.
 “This award recognises we have achieved that.”

 Introduced this year, VU’s First Year College uses a block model of teaching with specialised teachers and a re-written curriculum.
 It is showing immediate benefits for international students transitioning to a new learning environment, often in a non-native language.

 With smaller classes, prompt feedback, and complementary activities such as leadership development, , in which learners complete one unit at a time, is proving to enhance the experiences of international students personally and academically.
 As of September 2018:

 - Pass rates for VU’s international students improved from an average of 86% before the introduction of the block model to over 90%;